 Music Composition Master's Program at Fredonia

 At Fredonia, your courses will be divided between composition lessons, theory, history, and research coursework and a graduate thesis and recital.
-A National Association of Schools of Music-accredited university, Fredonia has been educating musicians for over a century.
+Accredited by the National Association of Schools of Music, Fredonia has been educating musicians for over a century.
 Our nurturing, inclusive environment supports individual passion and paths, allowing you to develop your vision and career path with the assistance of our successful music faculty.

 The Fredonia Difference